Jersey Railway: History

+In 1894 the London Evening Standard reported that an attempt to wreck a train running round St Aubin’s Bay was made by placing heavy stones on the rails.
+This was the third attempt within a few days.

 This railway too hit financial difficulties and in 1895 entered voluntary liquidation.

 In 1896, a new company, the Jersey Railways and Tramways Co.
 Ltd. was formed to take over the assets of the failed company.
 The railway was improved, with an extension to La Corbière Pavilion opening in 1899 and was successful up to the outbreak of the First World War.
 The railway continued during the war, but by 1917 traffic had declined significantly.

 In 1922 the decision was made to introduce railcars to reduce operating costs.
+In 1923 Sentinel-Cammell steam railcars were demonstrated on the railway.
+They accommodated 56 passengers, were 56 ft 5 in long, weighed 14 tons and could be driven from either end.
 These helped the company to revive its fortunes in the mid-1920s with 1925 being the peak in terms of passengers carried and profitability.
 The Jersey Railway was not a typical sleepy narrow gauge railway, instead operating a very intensive commuter style timetable peaking at 32 trains in each direction in 1925, when almost 1.1 million passengers were carried.

-By 1928, competition from buses and private cars were threatening the railway's future.
+By 1928, competition from buses and private cars was threatening the railway's future.

 The decline was quite rapid, and by 1932 the winter service had been withdrawn.
 In October 1936, a fire destroyed the roof of St. Aubin station and consumed 16 carriages.
 The line did not reopen for the 1937 summer season, and all remaining locomotives and railcars were scrapped in 1937.

 The States of Jersey purchased the route of the line from St Helier to La Corbière on 1 April 1937 for the sum of £25,000.
 The rails were lifted and the smaller stations demolished.